-PSA for the “Cool Girls” in Relationships
+For the “Cool Girls” in Polyamory

 “I don’t want to be a burden, or too much for them…”